ForestAdmin/agent-nodejs/docs/datasources/provided/orm/mongoose.md

 <!--

-The sequelize connector allows to import collections from a mongoose connection.
+The sequelize data source allows to import collections from a mongoose connection.

 Note that: